-Our restorative approach encourages children to take responsibility for their behaviour by thinking through the causes and consequences.
+Our restorative approach encourages children to take responsibility for their behaviour by thinking through the causes and consequences, with adult support.
 It is about developing, maintaining and repairing relationships so that we can build a community based around empathy and self-learning, helping everyone to learn academically, socially and emotionally.